- ABOUT OUR SCHOOL

 What is plagiarism?
 Plagiarism is the act of knowingly using another’s writing or ideas and presenting them as one’s own.

-To be successful, every independent school needs and expects the cooperation of its parents, who must understand and embrace the school’s mission, share its core values, and fully support its curriculum, faculty and staff.
-When joined by a common set of beliefs and purposes, the independent school and its parents form a powerful team with far-reaching positive effects on children and the entire school community.
+To be successful, every independent school needs and expects the cooperation of its parents/guardians, who must understand and embrace the school’s mission, share its core values, and fully support its curriculum, faculty and staff.
+When joined by a common set of beliefs and purposes, the independent school and its parents/guardians form a powerful team with far-reaching positive effects on children and the entire school community.

-Parents with concerns about the school or with decisions made by the administration or faculty are encouraged to inquire about and follow the school’s review process.
 Trustees often interact with others within the school community but do not get involved in the daily operation of the school.
-As a matter of good practice, parents should report concerns to the appropriate teacher or administrator.
+As a matter of good practice, parents/guardians should report concerns to the appropriate teacher or administrator.

-Parents play an essential and positive role in the life of an independent school.
-Not only are parents advocates for their children, they also support the faculty and administration through extensive volunteer activities and events.
+Parents/guardians play an essential and positive role in the life of an independent school.
+Not only are parents/guardians advocates for their children, they also support the faculty and administration through extensive volunteer activities and events.

-The relationship between parents and the faculty and administration is formally governed by the school’s written enrollment contract and handbook, in which its procedures are spelled out.
-When parents choose to enroll their child in an independent school, they agree to subscribe to its mission, follow its rules, and abide by its decisions.
-Trust and mutual respect are the most essential underpinnings of effective working relationships between parents and school employees.
+The relationship between parents/guardians and the faculty and administration is formally governed by the school’s written enrollment contract and handbook, in which its procedures are spelled out.
+When parents/guardians choose to enroll their child in an independent school, they agree to subscribe to its mission, follow its rules, and abide by its decisions.
+Trust and mutual respect are the most essential underpinnings of effective working relationships between parents/guardians and the School.

 Inherent in the Bolles Mission Statement is that all members of the community live by the Honor Code and Values Statement: students, faculty, staff, and parents.

-At The Bolles School, we value an atmosphere of genuine respect and courtesy between student and student, adult and student and adult and adult.
+The Bolles motto, Pursuing excellence through courage, integrity, and compassion, reflects the importance the School places in creating and maintaining an atmosphere of genuine respect and courtesy between student and student, adult and student and adult and adult.
+This respect and courtesy is of vital importance.

 1. Promote The Bolles School mission as an inclusive, diverse community of learners and educators.